CommunityToolkit/Labs-Windows/components/TokenView/samples/TokenView.md

 Tokens allow for setting the `Icon` and `Content` while they can be removed as well.

-## Orientation
+## IsWrapped

-The default Orientation of a TokenView is `Horizontal`, which horizontally aligns all tokens and will automatically show buttons to scroll through the list if needed.
-The `Wrapped` orientation will wrap all tokens as far as the width allows.
+By default, `TokenItems` are laid out horizontally and scrollbuttons will automatically appear upon control resizing.
+When `IsWrapped` is set, all items will be vertically stacked if the width of the items is larger than the available space.
 > [!Sample TokenViewBasicSample]

 ## Removing TokenItems